-1. Find out what the veteran needs.

-Start with a standard list of what a new home would need, and then tailor the kit to the needs and preferences of the veteran.

-2. Shop for the items.

-Look for deals.
+- 1. Find out what the veteran needs. - Start with a standard list of what a new home would need, and then tailor the kit to the needs and preferences of the veteran. - 2.
+Shop for the items. - Look for deals.
 Ask Lodge members if they have items to donate.
-Hold a supply drive to collect common items.

-3. Assemble and deliver the kit!

-Deliver the kit to the veteran or project partner.
-Stay in touch with the veteran if you can!

-4. Submit your receipts to the ENVSC online at www.elks.org/vets/kits.

-The ENVSC will reimburse your Lodge up to \$300 for each Welcome Home Kit you provide, and up to \$400 for each kit that also includes a bed.
+Hold a supply drive to collect common items. - 3.
+Assemble and deliver the kit! - Deliver the kit to the veteran or project partner.
+Stay in touch with the veteran if you can! - 4.
+Submit your receipts to the ENVSC online at www.elks.org/vets/kits. - The ENVSC will reimburse your Lodge up to \$400 for each Welcome Home Kit you provide, and up to \$500 for each kit that also includes a bed.

-Start an ongoing project!
+Extra Funds Available in Areas of High Need: Start an ongoing project!

-Lodges in the 8 metropolitan areas with the highest number of homeless veterans are eligible for additional grant funding of up to \$10,000 for large-scale, Elks-run, direct service projects.
+Lodges in the 10 metropolitan areas with the highest number of homeless veterans\ are eligible for additional Focus Grant funding of up to \$10,000 for large-scale, Elks-run, direct service projects.
 Applications are available online April 1.